Adolis García Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The Orioles pitching staff was 25th in the league last season with a collective 7.6 strikeouts per nine innings.

-- The Orioles had a 3.97 team ERA that ranked 17th among all league pitching staffs.
+- The Orioles' 3.97 team ERA ranked 17th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.